Cookies on this website

 Anna graduated from Oxford University in 2013 and since then has completed several years of medical training in Oxford and London, before choosing general practice.
 She has a long-standing interest in global health, particularly of non-communicable disease, and primary health care delivery, having completed a Diploma in Tropical Medicine and Hygiene from the London School of Tropical Medicine and Hygiene, in 2015, and spent time clinically working across a range of settings in Sub-Saharan Africa.

-She is a clinical GP trainee in Oxford, and clinical lecturer in medicine at Worcester College.
+She works as a GP in Oxford and is a clinical lecturer in medicine at Worcester College.